Data-Science-Students-Team-Salzburg/website/index.md

 , taught by Andrew Ng.

 ## <span style="color:blue; font-weight:bold;">Where and when do we meet?</span>
-We meet every Wednesday from 18:00 to 19:00 at [Hellbrunner Straße 34, 5020 Salzburg](https://maps.app.goo.gl/yq5Rmj2552xTAPFz7)
+We meet **every Wednesday from 18:00 to 19:00** at [Hellbrunner Straße 34, 5020 Salzburg](https://maps.app.goo.gl/yq5Rmj2552xTAPFz7)
-, on the third floor in the left half of the building, when looking at it from the front where the fountain is.
+, on the third floor, left half of the building (when viewed from the front, where the fountain is).

+Before coming, please check our WhatsApp group (see below) to confirm if we are actively working on challenges.
+There may be longer breaks, especially in the summer.

 This video shows how to walk from outside the university to the meeting room (C-3.010 A):